kubernetes/kubernetes/docs/resources.md

 * precise, to avoid misunderstandings and promote pod portability.

 ## The resource model
-A Kubernetes _resource_ is something that can be requested by, allocated to, or consumed by a pod or container.
+A LMKTFY _resource_ is something that can be requested by, allocated to, or consumed by a pod or container.
 Examples include memory (RAM), CPU, disk-time, and network bandwidth.

 Once resources on a node have been allocated to one pod, they should not be allocated to another until that pod is removed or exits.
-This means that Kubernetes schedulers should ensure that the sum of the resources allocated (requested and granted) to its pods never exceeds the usable capacity of the node.
+This means that LMKTFY schedulers should ensure that the sum of the resources allocated (requested and granted) to its pods never exceeds the usable capacity of the node.
 Testing whether a pod will fit on a node is called _feasibility checking_.

 Note that the resource model currently prohibits over-committing resources; we will want to relax that restriction later.

 ### Resource types

 All resources have a _type_ that is identified by their _typename_ (a string, e.g., "memory").
-Several resource types are predefined by Kubernetes (a full list is below), although only two will be supported at first: CPU and memory.
+Several resource types are predefined by LMKTFY (a full list is below), although only two will be supported at first: CPU and memory.
 Users and system administrators can define their own resource types if they wish (e.g., Hadoop slots).

 A fully-qualified resource typename is constructed from a DNS-style _subdomain_, followed by a slash `/`, followed by a DNS Label.
-* The subdomain must conform to [RFC 1035](http://tools.ietf.org/html/rfc1035) / [RFC 1123](http://www.ietf.org/rfc/rfc1123.txt) (e.g., `kubernetes.io`, `myveryown.org`).
+* The subdomain must conform to [RFC 1035](http://tools.ietf.org/html/rfc1035) / [RFC 1123](http://www.ietf.org/rfc/rfc1123.txt) (e.g., `lmktfy.io`, `myveryown.org`).
 * The DNS label must conform to [RFC 1123](http://www.ietf.org/rfc/rfc1123.txt) - alphanumeric characters, with a maximum length of 63 characters, with the '-' character allowed anywhere except the first or last character.
-* As a shorthand, any resource typename that does not start with a subdomain and a slash will automatically be prefixed with the built-in Kubernetes _namespace_, `kubernetes.io/` in order to fully-qualify it.
-This namespace is reserved for code in the open source Kubernetes repository; as a result, all user typenames MUST be fully qualified, and cannot be created in this namespace.
+* As a shorthand, any resource typename that does not start with a subdomain and a slash will automatically be prefixed with the built-in LMKTFY _namespace_, `lmktfy.io/` in order to fully-qualify it.
+This namespace is reserved for code in the open source LMKTFY repository; as a result, all user typenames MUST be fully qualified, and cannot be created in this namespace.

-Some example typenames include `memory` (which will be fully-qualified as `kubernetes.io/memory`), and `myveryown.org/shiny-new-resource`.
+Some example typenames include `memory` (which will be fully-qualified as `lmktfy.io/memory`), and `myveryown.org/shiny-new-resource`.

 For future reference, note that some resources, such as CPU and network bandwidth, are _compressible_, which means that their usage can potentially be throttled in a relatively benign manner.
 All other resources are _incompressible_, which means that any attempt to throttle them is likely to cause grief.
-This distinction will be important if a Kubernetes implementation supports over-committing of resources.
+This distinction will be important if a LMKTFY implementation supports over-committing of resources.

 ### Resource quantities

-Initially, all Kubernetes resource types are _quantitative_, and have an associated _unit_ for quantities of the associated resource (e.g., bytes for memory, bytes per seconds for bandwidth, instances for software licences).
+Initially, all LMKTFY resource types are _quantitative_, and have an associated _unit_ for quantities of the associated resource (e.g., bytes for memory, bytes per seconds for bandwidth, instances for software licences).
 The units will always be a resource type's natural base units (e.g., bytes, not MB), to avoid confusion between binary and decimal multipliers and the underlying unit multiplier (e.g., is memory measured in MiB, MB, or GB?).

 Resource quantities can be added and subtracted: for example, a node has a fixed quantity of each resource type that can be allocated to pods/containers; once such an allocation has been made, the allocated resources cannot be made available to other pods/containers without over-committing the resources.